Skip to content

 Fjarðaál Aluminum Smelter

-Aluminum: A shining key to Iceland’s economy
+Aluminum: A Shining Key to Iceland’s Economy

 When Alcoa elected to build Fjarðaál, its first primary smelter in 20 years, the company aimed to install an environmentally conscious plant alongside a glacier-fed fjord in Iceland.
 With capacity of 346,000 metric tons per year, the project represented the largest private investment in the nation’s history.